KhronosGroup/Khronosdotorg/api/openvx/resources.md

 # OpenVX Resources

-A collection of OpenGL ES related tools, documentation, and resources contributed by the community.
+A collection of OpenVX related tools, documentation, and resources contributed by the community.
 To contribute, create a pull request to add new resource or update/delete an out of date resource.
 This resource page lives on [Github](https://github.com/KhronosGroup/Khronosdotorg/blob/master/api/openvx/resources.md) and is open for anyone to issue pull requests to.

 ## Khronos Resources
 * [Homepage](https://www.khronos.org/openvx)